-Tooth decay is pretty much always a result of unhealthy eating and drinking habits over a long period of time.
-It can be caused by any food that is high in sugars and carbohydrates, as well also as frequent snacking.
+Tooth decay is often a result of unhealthy eating and drinking habits over a long period of time.
+It can be caused by any food that is high in sugars and carbohydrates as well also as frequent snacking.

 Try to limit your child’s consumption of lollies, cakes, junk foods, dried fruits and sugary drinks like sodas, cordial, fruit juice and sports drink.

-Instead provide them with a balanced diet.
-This should be made up of the four main food groups.
-Namely fruits and vegetables, breads and cereals, milk and dairy products and Meat, fish and eggs.
+A balanced diet made up of the four main food groups is recommended including fruits and vegetables, breads and cereals, milk and dairy products and meat, fish and eggs.

 Drinking plenty of water should be encouraged too.

-4. Use Your Child Dental Benefits Scheme Entitlement
+4. Use Your Child Dental Benefits Schedule Entitlement

-In January 2014 the Child Dental Benefits Scheme was set up to provide up to $1000 of basic dental treatment and services to eligible children in Australia, across a 2 year period.
+In January 2014 the Child Dental Benefits Schedule was set up to provide up to $1000 of basic dental treatment and services to eligible children in Australia, across a 2 year period.

-Eligible children are defined as those between 2 and 17 years old, whose parents receive an Australian government payment such as Family Tax Benefit A.
+Eligible children are defined as those between 2 and 17 years old and whose parents receive an Australian government payment such as Family Tax Benefit A.

-This $1000 entitlement can be used against procedures like X-rays and cleaning, as well as treatment like fillings and root canals.
-They also incur no out of pocket expenses for the $1000.
+This entitlement can be used for dental examinations and x-rays, teeth cleaning, as well as fillings and root canal treatments.
+At Sunshine Coast Smile Centre we bulk bill eligible children so there are no out of pocket expenses for treatment up to $1000.